AK-Homberger/Seatalk-Autopilot-Remote-Control/README.md

 A standard 4 button 433 MHz KeyFob is used to send (+1 / -1 degree) and (+10 / -10 degrees) course changes to the autopilot.
 The used Seatalk codes are derived from Thomas Knauf (http://www.thomasknauf.de/rap/seatalk2.htm ).
 Many thanks for this excellent piece of work.

+Since version 1.1 it supports now also Auto and Standby remote control.
+You have to use a 6 button KeyFob or an additional 2 or 4 button remote for controling Auto/Standby function.

 # Software
 The Seatalk communication is a 9 bit serial protocol.
 This is not directly supported from Arduino.
 But I found a working 9 bit hardware serial implementation.
 For convenience, I have added the working source code here, because there are different versions available (in github and elsewhere).